C 2.12 OTHER INORGANIC DIELECTRICS

 C 2.12.3 Mica capacitors

-Previously mica capacitors have due to their stability and their good HF characteristics been dominating for filter purposes.
+Previously MICA capacitors have due to their stability and their good HF characteristics been dominating for filter purposes.
 Today there are plastic film capacitors that in many respects are more favorable.
-What still makes the mica capacitor interesting is its stability, the small tolerances and the temperature range (-55/+125°C).
-Mica is a mineral that for capacitor purposes is mined in India.
+What still makes the mica capacitor interesting is its stability, the small tolerances and the temperature range (-55/+125 and up to 200°C).
+Mica is a mineral that for capacitor purposes is mined dominantly in India.
 Mica has a high voltage strength and low losses.
 The capacitors are manufactures in a stacked form, either with metal foil electrodes (stacked mica), or with electrodes consisting of a screen printed silver oxide paste that under reduction to silver is burnt to the mica surface, so called silvered mica.

 The stacked mica can, among other things, stand higher currents and are more used in power electronics.
 We only mention their occurrence and will not deal with the subject any further.
 The silvered mica capacitors that are most common normally can stand currents only in the mA range but there exist special designs for stronger currents.
 Silvered mica are also produced as chips.
 There are examples that show that the capability to stand power sometimes is better than that of ceramic Class 1 chips.